The Anne Beadell Highway -

 see and is regarded, in 4wd terms, as being not too hard.
 It is the

 most direct route, east to west, or visa versa, across the Great

 The trip will take you through several stations

 remember that the gates must be left as you found them.
 Most of them

 are there to control stock, so do the right thing.

 is from Coober Pedy to the Ilkulka Roadhouse, about 750km.

 been fairly easy so far but gets a little harder once you pass the

 Some 50km from the homestead you will come across the

 dog fence as you pass into The Tallaringa Conservation Park.
-50 plus kilometers into the
+50 plus

-don't expect too much from the well.
+camping spot although don't expect too much from the well.

 distance from Coober Pedy of about 290 km.

 To the south of Emu

 little left to see anyway except a few depressions in the earth and

 pieces of metal lying around to the north of Emu, as well as the old

 Claypan Airstrip.
 There are two obelisks

 that have been erected, Totem 1 and Totem 2, to the east.

 take up to a days driving to complete.

-It is at Anne's

-that you will find the junction with the Mount Davies Road, that heads north west.
+It is at Anne's Corner that you will find the junction with the Mount Davies Road, that heads north west.